iterative/dvc.org/content/docs/studio/run-experiments.md

 ## How DVC Studio runs ML experiments

-If your Git repository is To run experiments from DVC Studio, you need to set up your regular your regular CI/CD set-up is used to run the experiments.
-You will

 If your Git repository is integrated with a CI/CD setup (e.g. GitHub Actions), then on each Git commit, the CI/CD setup will get invoked.
 If this setup includes a model training process, it will be triggered, which means that your